People Against Gangsterism and Drugs: Cape Town bombings

 Although PAGAD's leadership denied involvement, PAGAD's G-Force, operating in small cells, was believed responsible for killing a large number of gang leaders, and also for a bout of urban terrorism—particularly bombings—in Cape Town.
 The bombings started in 1998, and included nine bombings in 2000.
 In addition to targeting gang leaders, bombing targets included South African authorities, synagogues, gay nightclubs, tourist attractions, and Western-associated restaurants.
 The most prominent attack during this time was the bombing on 25 August 1998 of the Cape Town Planet Hollywood which resulted in two deaths and 26 injuries.

 In September 2000, magistrate Pieter Theron, who was presiding in a case involving PAGAD members, was murdered in a drive-by shooting.

-PAGAD's leaders have become known for making anti-semitic statements.
+PAGAD's leaders have become known for making antisemitic statements.
 A 1997 incendiary bomb attack on a Jewish bookshop owner was found by police to have been committed with the same material PAGAD has used in other attacks.
 In 1998, Ebrahim Moosa, a University of Cape Town academic who had been critical of PAGAD, decided to take a post in the United States after his home was bombed.

-Violent acts such as bombings and vigilantism in Cape Town subsided in 2002, and the police have not attributed any such acts to PAGAD since the November 2002 bombing of the Bishop Lavis offices of the Serious Crimes Unit in the Western Cape.
+Violent acts such as bombings in Cape Town subsided in 2002, and the police have not attributed any such acts to PAGAD since the November 2002 bombing of the Bishop Lavis offices of the Serious Crimes Unit in the Western Cape.
 In 2002, PAGAD leader Abdus Salaam Ebrahim was convicted of public violence and imprisoned for seven years.
 Although a number of other PAGAD members were arrested and convicted of related crimes, none were convicted of the Cape Town bombings.

 Current activities

 Today, PAGAD maintains a small and less visible presence in the Cape Town Cape Muslim community.

-In the run up to the 2014 South African general elections the organisation has been growing hosted motorcades and marches in Mitchell's Plain in February–March 2014.
+In the run up to the 2014 South African general elections the organisation hosted motorcades and marches in Mitchell's Plain in February–March 2014.
 One of PAGAD's largest marches in 2014 was joined by the EFF, a far left political party who expressed their support for the organisation.
+In 2022, a PAGAD G-Force leader was charged with conspiracy to kill police officers.
+In 2023 a former PAGAD leader was gunned down.